davidtrussler/political-blog/README.md

 It was created to separtate this aspect of what I do from the more general biographical, music-related and work-based site.

 The intial (and current) stage of deveopment is to srtip back the old site to the absolute basics from which to build the new site.

+Will use following Front End technologies:
+- BEM
+- SASS
+- requireJS